enzojimenez/proactive-devops-engineer-senior/README.md

 <li>HTTP: Godaddy domain <i>in10minutes.dev</i> with a CNAME record pointing directly to the Amazon NLB's dns record:<ul><li><a href="http://timeoff-management.in10minutes.dev/login" target="_blank">http://timeoff-management.in10minutes.dev</a></li></ul></li>
 <li>Description: End-to-end encryption over HTTPS, with a Cloudflare Origin CA certificate on the cluster.</li>
 <li>DNS Management [extra]: The external-dns project is running in the cluster for creating DNS records automatically (route53/godaddy)</li>
+<li>SSL Certificates [extra]: There are two Certificate Issuers configured for Cloudflare and Let's Encrypt CA Servers</li>
 <li>Diagram: <img src="images/GorillaLogic/Slide4.PNG" /></li>
 </ul>
 <hr>